awslabs/kinesis-aggregation/node/README.md

 # Node.js Kinesis Producer Library Deaggregation Module

 The [Amazon Kinesis Producer Library (KPL)](http://docs.aws.amazon.com/kinesis/latest/dev/developing-producers-with-kpl.html) gives you the ability to write data to Amazon Kinesis with a highly efficient, asyncronous delivery model that can [improve performance](http://docs.aws.amazon.com/kinesis/latest/dev/developing-producers-with-kpl.html#d0e4909).
-When you write to the Producer, you can take advantage of Message Aggregation, which writes multiple producer events to a single Kinesis Record, aggregating lots of smaller events into a 1MB record.
+When you write to the Producer, you can also elect to turn on Aggregation, which writes multiple producer events to a single Kinesis Record, aggregating lots of smaller events into a 1MB record.
 When you use Aggregation, the KPL serialises data to the Kinesis stream using [Google Protocol Buffers](https://developers.google.com/protocol-buffers), and consumer applications must be able to deserialise this protobuf message.
 This module gives you the ability to process KPL serialised data using any Node.js consumer, including [AWS Lambda](https://aws.amazon.com/lambda), the [Node.js KCL](https://github.com/awslabs/amazon-kinesis-client-nodejs), a [multi-lang KCL application using Node.js](https://github.com/awslabs/amazon-kinesis-client/blob/master/src/main/java/com/amazonaws/services/kinesis/multilang/package-info.java) or even an [Express.js application running in Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html).
 The [Java KCL](https://github.com/awslabs/amazon-kinesis-client) also provides the ability to automatically deaggregate and process KPL encoded data.

 ## Usage

 The Node KPL Deaggregation module provides a simple interface for working with KPL encoded data in a consumer application.
 You can easily integrate it into existing applications that do not yet support KPL Aggregation, and the programming model provides for both synchronous and asyncronous processing.

-When using deaggregation, you provide a Kinesis Record as an argument, and get back multiple Kinesis User Records.
+When using deaggregation, you provide a Kinesis Record, and get back multiple Kinesis User Records.
 If a Kinesis Record that is provided is *not* a KPL encoded message, that's perfectly fine - you'll just get a single record output from the single record input.
-A Kinesis User Record which is returned from kpl-deagg looks like:
+A Kinesis User Record which is returned from the kpl-deagg looks like:

 ```
 {